-Why we need to think together about the raw materials and energy transitions
+Why we need to think together the raw materials and energy transitions

 The interplay between mining and renewable energies: A critical challenge

-Many mining groups present themselves as ‘green’ because the raw materials they extract – such as lithium, cobalt and copper – are indispensable for renewable energy technologies and electric vehicles.
-Forecasts show that the demand for these metals will increase significantly by 2050 to support the so-called ‘green technologies’.
-These include not only wind turbines and solar panels, but also electric cars and other battery-based systems.
+Many mining companies present themselves as ‘green’ because the raw materials they extract – such as lithium, cobalt and copper – are essential for renewable energy technologies and electric vehicles.
+Forecasts show that the demand for these metals will increase significantly by 2050 to support so-called ‘green technologies’.
+These include not only wind turbines and solar systems, but also electric cars and other battery-based systems.
 There are often more sustainable alternatives to these technologies that require fewer metals.

 Metal requirements for renewable energies: Efficiency and sustainability

-For example, a small hydroelectric power plant requires about 340 grams of metal per megawatt hour (MWh) of electricity generated, while a coal-fired power plant requires up to 3,920 grams of metal per MWh.
-Coal-fired power plants consume up to 11 times more metals per megawatt hour generated than a small hydroelectric power plant.
-Despite the large demand for metals in the expansion of renewable energies, the overall material intensity is lower, especially if the additional consumption of fossil raw materials in conventional power plants is taken into account.
+For example, a small hydropower plant needs about 340 grams of metal per megawatt hour (MWh) of electricity generated, while a coal-fired power plant needs up to 3,920 grams of metal per MWh.
+Coal-fired power plants use up to 11 times more metals per megawatt hour generated than a small hydroelectric power plant.
+Despite the high demand for metals in the expansion of renewable energies, the overall material intensity is lower, especially if one takes into account the additional consumption of fossil raw materials in conventional power plants.

 The development of renewable energy infrastructure is essential to effectively combat climate change.
 At the same time, this expansion must not ignore the social and environmental consequences of the extraction of raw materials, especially in the Global South.
-The increasing demand for critical metals such as lithium, cobalt and rare earths does not justify the exploitation of humans and ecosystems.
-Instead, this development illustrates the urgency of a comprehensive Raw material turnaround, which fundamentally changes the way raw materials are handled and focuses on reduction and the circular economy.
+The increasing demand for critical metals such as lithium, cobalt and rare earths does not justify exploitation of humans and ecosystems.
+Instead, this development underscores the urgency of a comprehensive Reversal of raw materials, which fundamentally changes the handling of raw materials and focuses on reduction and circular economy.

 Resource efficiency and circular economy as a solution